 - Teaching them to drop it and leave it.

 - Managing their environment.
 If you don't chase after them when they have a sock, the sock will have less value.

 - Make sure to properly socialize your puppy.
 Socialization is crucial for preventing a variety of dog behaviors, such as resource guarding, fear aggression, and separation anxiety.

 There are lots of training exercises you can do with puppies to prevent resource guarding.
-Here's one example by Kikopup showing how to prevent toy guarding in a puppy:
+Here's one example by Kikopup showing how to help prevent toy guarding in a puppy: